derkyjadex/M8WebDisplay/README.md

 The following should generally work, details are below.

-- Chrome on macOS
-- Chrome on Windows, with experimental flag
+- Chrome 89+ on macOS, Windows and Linux\*
-- Edge on Windows, with experimental flag
+- Edge 89+ on Windows
-- Chrome on Linux\*, with experimental flag
 - Chrome on Android, without audio\*\*

-This relies on the Web Serial API to communicate with the M8.
-This API is currently only supported by Google Chrome as an experimental feature.
-It is due to be fully available in the [next Chrome release](https://www.chromestatus.com/features/schedule) on 2nd March 2021.
-Until then you can enable it by going to `chrome://flags` and enabling the "Experimental Web Platform features" option.
+The web display uses the Web Serial API to communicate with the M8.
+This API is currently only supported by desktop versions of Google Chrome and Microsoft Edge in versions 89 or later.
+For Chrome on Android the code can fallback to using the WebUSB API.

-As a temporary alternative the code can fallback to using the WebUSB API, which is supported in the current version of Chrome.
-However this only works correctly on macOS and Android due to the way that Windows and Linux load their serial drivers.

 \*On Ubuntu and Debian systems (and perhaps others) users do not have permission to access the M8's serial port by default.
 You will need to add yourself to the `dialout` group and restart your login session/reboot.
 After this you should be able to connect normally.